backporteverything/Backport-Everything/README.md

 There are currently no known bugs.
 </details>

-Currently, this pack **does not officially support any mods**, but I will look into it in the future.
-If you have any suggestions, feel free to send me an email.
+Currently, this pack **supports Optifine & MCPatcher's connected textures as well as animated lava & water**.
+If you have any other suggestions for mods, feel free to send me an email.

 Big thank you to Julien Kerboeuf for creating the [Minecraft Resource Extractor](https://github.com/JKerboeuf/Minecraft-Resource-Extractor).
 It definitely helped speed up a lot of the tedious parts.
 Thank you also to the Mojang Art Director [JAPPA](https://x.com/JasperBoerstra) for the texture update for 1.14!